Naunau75/discogs-agentLLM/README.md

 ## Overview

 This project is a FastAPI-based web service that combines natural language processing with music database querying to provide detailed answers to music-related questions.
-It utilizes Claude AI for question analysis and response generation, and the Discogs API for retrieving music information.

 ## Features